 The topic of this series is the wonderful world we have.
 Each class will take a deeper look and focus on an element in the physical world we live in, or the human body.
 The first part of the class will be basic information on the reality that we often take for granted.
 The second part will be a key lesson that we can use as a tool for practical growth through the topic chosen.
-Some examples: the human cell - unity but not uniformity; the heart and prayer; the spine and gratitude; hair and emunah, trust in Hashem.
+Some examples: the human cell - unity but not uniformity; the heart and topics will be available.